-No one likes to admit that they have a problem with addiction.
-Sometimes it’s a hard thing to admit to yourself.
-Addiction can cause a kind of mental fog which creates a strong denial of the problem.
-This can get in the way of your accepting your addiction problem and can be the biggest thing that gets in the way of your recovery.
+The physical impact of drug and alcohol addiction on the brain can lead to a strong denial of the problem.
+This can get in the way of you accepting your addiction problem and can be the biggest thing that delays your recovery.

 What Are the Signs You’re Ready for Drug and Alcohol Rehab?

 When you take substances such as drugs or alcohol, you invite harmful toxins and chemicals into your body.
 The physical side effects of addiction may not always be immediately noticeable.

 Addictions don’t just affect your health physically; your mental health also takes a huge hit.
 Substance abuse can lead to many things such as anxiety, depression, psychosis, or paranoia.

 Career and Financial Damage

-When you continue with your job while struggling with addiction, you will for sure struggle to concentrate.
-Even if you are able to refrain from taking drugs or drinking alcohol at work, you will still be affected in the long-term.
-You may feel like you’re functioning completely normally, however, your motivation and productivity can very quickly diminish.
+When you continue with your job while struggling with drug addiction, you will struggle to concentrate.
+Even if you can avoid taking drugs or drinking alcohol at work, you will still be affected by withdrawal symptoms and cravings.

-Addiction can completely change your personality and result in those around you, seeing you in a different way.
+Addiction can completely change your personality and result in those around you see you in a different way.
 You won’t be able to go back to your old self unless you complete a full recovery.

 Typically, your friends and family will be the ones who notice your addiction first.
 If they are worried about you, the worst thing you can do is push them away.
 It is more important for you to listen to them as they will always have your best interest at heart.